 Spatial Resolution in Raman Spectroscopy

 In Raman microscopy, spatial resolution is vital for discriminating different structures in a sample.
 The better the spatial resolution the more detailed information can be gained.
 For example, differentiating different components in a single cell or detecting defects in graphene materials.
-Lateral and axial resolution are governed by different parameters, however to achieve the highest resolution for both a confocal Raman microscope needs to be used.

 Keep in Touch

 If you have enjoyed reading this article, why not sign-up to our monthly eNewsletter via the button below or follow us on your favourite social media channel in the footer below to keep up to date with our latest news and research.